Frequently Asked Questions

 What if I'm not sure about the quarter I'll be graduating?

 Make an appointment with the Physics/Astronomy Advisor for a major evaluation, following the procedures as outlined below ("How do I apply for graduation with a major in Physics/Astronomy?").
 We will evaluate your WWU degree evaluation generated in Web4U and transcript(s) from other schools if applicable.
 We'll then be able to determine your quarter of graduation.
-You may also wish to review Graduation Requirements for the Baccalaureate Degree on the Degree Application.

 How do I apply for graduation with a major in Physics/Astronomy?

-Complete and submit your Major Evaluation to the Physics/Astronomy Advisor (paper form is also available in the department office).
+Complete and submit your Major Evaluation form from the Registrar's office to the Physics/Astronomy Advisor (paper form is also available in the department office).
 She will review the evaluation with you and submit it to the department Chair for approval/signature.
 To complete the Major Evaluation Form you will need to generate a Degree Evaluation in Web4U which will show you your standing in the major as well as degree status.
 Attach the Degree Evaluation to your Major Evaluation along with official transcripts from other schools if applicable.

 How do I get a minor in Physics/Astronomy?